indivari/amilsil.github.io/_posts/2016-08-01-things-a-dev-should-know-about-unity-lifetime-managers.md

 1. **Transient**

     An instance is created every time it needs to be injected.

+    >There are two instances each for the first resolve for `Candidate` and `CandidateService`.
+Another two for the second resolve, and so on.
 3. **PerResolve**

     An instance is created every time it needs to be injected, per resolve.
 If two injections of the same class is required within the same resolve, one single instance is reused.

+    >There is one instance for the first resolve, shared by both `Candidate` and `CandidateService`.
+Another shared one for subsequent resolves.
 4. **PerThread**

     An instance is created per thread.
 Remember though, if you use the managed thread pool, and if a previous thread that had an instance is taken from the ThreadPool, the same instance is used next time.

+    >There is one instance for a thread.
+All instances of the `Candidate` and `CandidateService` share the same single instance of it.
+However, for the new threads, a new instance is created.
 2. **ContainerControlled**

     Only one instance is created per container.
 This is equal to the **Singleton** pattern.

-    >   Remember that traditional Singletons are now dead.
+    >   Remember that traditional **Singletons are now dead**.
 For we create hard dependencies with them and hard dependencies make less maintainable code.
 5. **Externally Controlled**

     The instance creation is controlled externally.
 This is quite rarely used at least in my experience.
 One usage however is when you are dependent on a third party to create the instances for you.
 Additionally, those instance creation is too complex to be registered with unity.